 If misplaced, the material can be removed, he said.
-It is expected to have the same safety profile as hyaluronic acid gel and last about the same amount of time.
+It is expected to have the same safety profile and last about the same amount of time.

 More long term studies will be needed before the product can advance to the marketplace.
 But Gurtner said he anticipates the product may become available in 2013.

 The study examined 31 patients who were treated with the solid hyaluronic acid filler for various wrinkles including forehead wrinkles, crow’s feet, and marionette lines around the mouth.
 All patients experienced improvement of their wrinkles and found treatment to be non-painful.
-Physicians unanimously reported solid hyaluronic acid was faster to administer and easier to use than gel fillers.
+Physicians unanimously reported solid state fillers was faster to administer and easier to use than gel fillers.

 Soft tissue fillers accounted for 1.8 million of the 11.6 million cosmetic minimally-invasive procedures performed in 2010, according to the ASPS.
-Hyaluronic acid was the most popular soft tissue filler, with more than 1.2 million procedures performed.
+The most popular soft tissue filler, with more than 1.2 million procedures performed were gel based fillers

 “I see this new technology, turning injectable gels into solids, as a necessary innovation for the optimal treatment of all facial wrinkles and one that will complement our existing toolkit of gel fillers and neurotoxins,” said Dr. Gurtner.
 “While additional, long-term studies are planned, this advanced technique may change the way we rejuvenate the face.”